 Main and Main offers a comprehensive Letting and Management service run by a team of experienced and friendly staff.
-As one of the leading Letting Agents in the area, with over 45 years experience, this progressive company has a strong interest in quality residential property of all types.
+As one of the leading Letting Agents in the area, with over 50 years of experience, this progressive company has a strong interest in quality residential property of all types.
 We are here to give advice and information about the range of regulations governing Lettings together with general advice for both Landlords and Tenants.

 Firstly, check that the Agent you intend to rent from is "bona fide", i.e. do they have a client’s account, do their accounting procedures and professional indemnity comply with the requirements laid down by the association with whom they might be associated?
 Main & Main fulfil all these requirements and are members of ARLA and NALS.

 It is normal to supply the agent with referees, which normally include the following: employer, building society or bank, previous landlord, and accountant/solicitor or some other.
 This will confirm your ability to meet the monthly rental payment.
 In some cases a guarantor may be required.
 Once all references have been received, this usually takes 5 to 7 days, arrangements are put in place for your move in.
 However, beforehand an Inventory will have to be drawn up along with a Schedule of Condition, and arrangements made for utilities to be transferred over.
 On sign up, you will have to pay any monies due, i.e. rent, deposit etc., by banker’s draft.
 No responsible agent will allow possession prior to completing all the necessary paperwork.

 There are certain charges you will have to find when completing an application to rent a property.

 Referencing fee of £100.00 inc VAT per person payable when the application form is submitted.
 In addition there is an administration charge of £100.00 inc VAT payable on the day of move in.
 In some cases a guarantor may be required at a cost of £60.00 inc VAT

 Lettings Fee's Information